containerd/nerdctl/README.md

 ### :whale: nerdctl network inspect
 Display detailed information on one or more networks

-:warning: The output format is not compatible with Docker.

 Usage: `nerdctl network inspect [OPTIONS] NETWORK [NETWORK...]`

 Unimplemented `docker network inspect` flags: `--format`, `--verbose`